 Definition

 A time-boxed research or investigation task in Agile development, used to answer a question or resolve uncertainty before committing to a full implementation.
+The concept originates from Extreme Programming (XP); the Agile Alliance glossary provides a concise definition.
 Spikes reduce technical and design risk by allocating focused time to explore unknowns.
 PMs add spikes to the backlog when the team lacks the information needed to estimate or plan a piece of work confidently.

 Why It Matters for Product Managers